Data-Think-2021/Master-thesis-NLP/README.md

 In traditional method, Bag of words and Tf-idf features are used for Naive Bayes and Logistic Regression model.

 In deep learning NLP, firstly use pre-trained word2vec embeddings and LSTM to train.
-And second approach is to use pre-trained language models trained on large text corpus and fine-tuning on Amazon dataset.
+And second approach is to use pre-trained language models trained on large text corpus and fine-tuning on Amazon dataset like ULMFiT.